 While you’re there, don’t miss the iconic Ponta da Piedade, a series of stunning rock formations which are best viewed by boat or from atop the nearby cliffs.

 After you soak up some sun, hit the streets for a night out in Lagos.
 The Marina de Lagos is known for its bars, restaurants, and lively atmosphere, with Luca’s Rooftop Restaurant offering the best views just south of Praia do Pinhão.

 End the evening with drinks and live music at one of the many beach bars dotting Meia Praia before making your way back to the Boutique Hotel Vivenda Miranda for an evening massage at their Charme D Orient Spa.

 Wake up to a fresh Portuguese breakfast highlighting the region’s local ingredients.

-Not only does Lagos make an exceptional summer destination, but it’s also a beautiful spot to escape the winter blues!
+Not only does Lagos make an exceptional summer destination in Portugal, but it’s also a beautiful spot to escape the winter blues!
 With mild temperatures and far fewer tourists, Lagos is a fantastic winter destination to consider.

 Where to Stay in Lagos